-The Glassblowing Unit comprises a on-campus workshop for the manufacture of scientific glassware and a retail store of standard laboratory glassware.
+The Glassblowing Unit comprises an on-campus workshop for the manufacture of scientific glassware and a retail store of standard laboratory glassware.

-We are part of the Division of Sciences, and we supply glassware across the university as well as to external clients.
-The unit is staffed by two scientific glassblowers each with 20 years of experience, Anne Ryan working full time and Greg Kerr, part time.
+We are part of the Division of Sciences, and supply glassware across the university as well as to external clients.
+The unit is staffed by two scientific glassblowers each with more than 20 years of experience, Anne Ryan working full time and Greg Kerr, part time.

 Anne Ryan (firstname.lastname@example.org)